masoud1988/pokemon-api/README.md

         POST # Create a new pokemon
             https://petalmd-api.herokuapp.com/api/v1/pokemons

-        to create a pokemon set *usage headers* and put json object in the *Body* of the request {
+        To create a pokemon set Usage Header and put json object in the Body of the request {
             "number": 1,
             "name": "Lumbanaur",